natekspencer/pylitterbot/README.md

 # pylitterbot

-Python package for controlling Litter-Robot self-cleaning litter boxes
+Python package for controlling Whisker automated robots

-This is an unofficial API for controlling Litter-Robot self-cleaning litter boxes.
+This is an unofficial API for controlling various Whisker automated robots.
+It currently supports Litter-Robot 3, Litter-Robot 4 and Feeder-Robot.
-The code is based on https://github.com/natekspencer/LitterRobotManager, which in turn was based on the discussions from https://community.smartthings.com/t/litter-robot-connect/106882 and my own reverse engineering of the API via the android APK.

 ## Disclaimer

-This API is experimental.
+This API is experimental and was reverse-engineered by monitoring network traffic and decompiling source code from the Whisker app since no public API is currently available at this time.
+It may cease to work at any time.
 Use at your own risk.
-Feel free to contribute if things are not working.

 ## Installation